Can You Lose Your Salvation? A Critique of Calvinism's Answer

 Calvinists have to worry all the way to end, wondering if they just feel saved but really aren't.

 Since they believe man cannot do anything to acquire salvation - not even believe in Jesus on their own or accept Jesus - then it's all up to God.
 He has to give them the faith to believe and keep them in the faith to the end.
 They can never point to anything - not even a decision to give their lives to the Lord, to make Him Lord of their life - as "proof" that they are a believer.
-They can't rest in God's promise to save those who call on Jesus's name because they don't believe we can call on Jesus unless God first calls us (giving us the faith to believe in Him).
+They can't rest in God's promise to save those who call on Jesus's name because they don't believe we can call on Jesus unless God first gives us the faith to believe in Him.
 They can't cling to anything to give them assurance of their salvation other than "I really hope God elected me and keeps me faithful till the end!"

 Evanescent Grace